f5devcentral/f5-agility-labs-nginx/docs/class10/module1/lab2.rst

       }

-5. Open another Terminal in VSCode by selecting the **split terminal** icon on the right.
-Alternatively, if you want to open a SSH session in putty, you can open another terminal into the **nginx-plus-1** host.
+#.
+Open another Terminal in VSCode by selecting the **split terminal** icon on
+   the right.

    .. image:: images/2020-06-26_12-53.png

-6. In the terminal shell, run the following commands:
+#.
+In the terminal shell, run the following commands:

    a.
 On one terminal shell, ``tail`` the error logs for **www.example.com**: